 Get ready for another day of sun-soaked scenery in Australia’s outback.
 Join your group on a morning walk along the rim of Kings Canyon.
 Admire the marbled red cliffs as they plummet to the forest floor from up above, making sure you capture all the scenery with some epic panorama images.
 Discover its Amphitheatre, Lost City, North and South Walls and the surprisingly lush Garden of Eden, which owes its cycads and plant life to a permanent waterhole down in the canyon.
 If you’re feeling like an easier walk you can also take the Kings Creek Walk by yourself – it’s shorter but won’t miss the spectacular views of the canyon.
 Make your way to Alice Springs and later join your travel pals for dinner at a local restaurant.
 A great chance to celebrate your outback Australia adventure with a drink or two – your group leader knows of all the best watering holes to go to.

 Spend today exploring the Outback scenery of the West Macdonnell Ranges.
-Head to Ellery Creek Big Hole and Ormiston Gorge from a swim and relax on the beaches by the waterholes, perhaps taking a hike to check out more of the area.
-These two stops are part of the West MacDonnell Ranges and are a traveller favourite – not only for the swimming options available, but the incredible outback scenery that greets you at every turn.
-In the afternoon, make your way to Alice Springs, and after freshening up at your accommodation, enjoy a memorable bush tucker and stargazing experience.
+Head to Ellery Creek Big Hole and Ormiston Gorge for a swim and relax on the beaches by the waterholes, or perhaps take a hike to check out more of the area.
+These two stops are part of the West MacDonnell Ranges and are traveller's favourites – not only for the swimming options available, but the incredible outback scenery that greets you at every turn.
+In the afternoon, make your way back to Alice Springs, and after freshening up at your accommodation, enjoy a memorable bush tucker and stargazing experience.
 Under a blanket of stars, follow the constellations above as you listen to expert guides tell the stories of the ground beneath your feet and the heavens above.
 Afterwards head back to your accommodation in town.